-A booster dose will help to keep you protected for longer.
+A booster dose will help to keep you protected for longer after your primary series.
 You can get the Pfizer-BioNTech Bivalent vaccine for a booster dose if you are age 5 years and older.
-Children under age 5 years are not eligible for a booster dose at this time.
+Children under age 5 years are not eligible for a booster dose at this time

-If you cannot get or do not want a bivalent mRNA vaccine for a booster dose, you may be able to get the protein-based vaccine if you are age 12 years or older.
+If you cannot get or do not want a bivalent mRNA vaccine for a booster dose, you may be able to get the protein-based vaccine if you are age 12 years or older, if it is available.